conduktor/conduktor-docs/docs/gateway/how-to/manage-service-accounts-and-acls.md

 ### Service Account Creation in a Virtual Cluster

-Now that the Virtual Cluster `my-vcluster` exists, here is how to create the local Service Account for the super user attached to it:
+Now that the Virtual Cluster `my-vcluster` exists, create the local Service Account for the super user:

 ```bash title="Create the Service Account"
 curl \